Trump pulling out all the stops to welcome Saudi crown prince for first White House visit since Khashoggi killing

 With Tuesday’s visit, any semblance of a rupture in US-Saudi ties appears to have disappeared.
 The plans include a welcome ceremony involving military bands, a bilateral meeting in the Oval Office and a black-tie dinner in the evening.

-The first tranche of invitations has been sent out and the guest list includes largely chief executives, as well as lawmakers and governors — some of whom Trump himself called to invite to the dinner, people familiar with the plans said.
-The event will be coordinated by first lady Melania Trump, as all state visits are planned through the first lady’s office.
+The first tranche of invitations were sent out earlier this month and the guest list includes largely chief executives, as well as lawmakers and governors — some of whom Trump himself called to invite to the dinner, people familiar with the plans said.
+The event is being coordinated by first lady Melania Trump, as all state visits are planned through the first lady’s office.

 Trump has yet to hold a state visit in his second term, which is typically put on as a sign of friendship and to display the close relationship the US shares with its allies, during his second term.
 Trump broke with tradition during his first administration by opting not to hold a state dinner during his first year in office, though he went on to host the president of France and prime minister of Australia in 2018 and 2019 respectively.

-Note: This story has been updated on Monday with additional reporting.